34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Outside of a healthy social following, Rebecca Minkoff uses a number of Shopify Apps that help attract shoppers and retain customers.

 They use Yotpo for social proof, Klaviyo for automation, Swell for their rewards program, Narvar for shipping tracking, and Back in Stock for stock notifications.
-To make their store look just right, they use Page Builder to create the most on-brand experience.

 Free shipping is a given for all domestic orders, which removes the customer’s dread of finding yet another charge at the end of the purchase journey.
 It’s already taken care of.